-Today we are extending data loss prevention (DLP) to more security vectors, interfaces, and data locations for even more precise control of your data where it resides and how it is used.
+Today we are extending Forcepoint's data loss prevention (DLP) technology to more security vectors, interfaces, and data locations for even more precise control of your data where it resides and how it is used.
 With today’s release of Forcepoint DLP 8.9, customers can more effectively protect data leaving email, gain greater visibility and control within Microsoft (Office) 365 apps and improve automation and control of data from popular ITSM and BI tools such as ServiceNow, Nagios and Tableau.

 These new features build on momentum behind a DLP platform recognized by Frost & Sullivan (Asia Pacific DLP Company of the Year for 2021), and by Radicati Group (Top Player, Data Loss Prevention Market Quadrant 2021) – both recognizing Forcepoint’s leadership in DLP innovation and ability to bring DLP everywhere that matters most for our customers - keeping their data secure while enabling our customers flexibility and freedom in their work.

 DLP for Cloud Email